daheym/ForTheKing-FailsaveGenerator/README.txt

 This program can also be used to generate regular backup copies from any file you want.

 You can pack the program into a standalone *.exe by using PyInstaller.
+The provided .zip file already contains an executable version of the python script.